SFB Roundtable – Translating the Spatial Turn into Research: Experiences, Practices, Approaches

-Julia Oheim (Project B1: “Between Reforming the Empire and Nation State Territorialization: The Transatlantic Cycle of Revolution 1770–1830”, SFB 1199, U Leipzig, Germany)
+Julia Oheim (Project B1: “Between Reforming the Empire and Nation State Territorialization: The Transatlantic Cycle of Revolution 1770–1830”, SFB 1199, Leipzig University, Germany)

 My project looks at conceptions of the reorganization of French metropolitan and imperial space in the late-eighteenth century.
 I am interested in the emergence of concurring spatial semantics, which were discussed in the midst of the revolutionary crisis of “traditional” spatial constellations that the French were seeking to overcome or reframe.
 The study’s empirical aim is to provide a spatial re-reading of French revolutionary debates by considering questions of citizenship, slavery, and trade, among others.
 It does so by concentrating on the spatial conceptions and their consequent articulation in distinct spatial semantics that were expressed within books, encyclopedias, maps, newspapers, as well as minutes of political institutional debates.

 This approach entails a number of ontological and epistemological questions related to the conceptual notion of space itself: